christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 From at least 500 CE, Jewish merchant houses (the Radhanites, the Cochin Jews) controlled the sea route from the Horn of Africa to the Malabar coast.
 Ethiopian captives, sold by the J1-linked Solomonic kings of Aksum, were transported en masse to South India.
 The trade peaked after the collapse of the Gupta empire (6th century CE) and under the Rashtrakuta dynasty (8th–10th centuries), which used Habshi slave-soldiers to counter the power of the indigenous Kshatriya clans, many of whom still carried high frequencies of R1a-Z93.

+9th-century geographer Ibn Khordadbeh gives us a description of the Radhanites route:

+Western Europe → Egypt → Suez → Red Sea → Jeddah/al-Jar → Sind → India → China (https://jewishvirtuallibrary.org/radaniya).
+So there is no question that the Radhanite network reached India and dealt in enslaved people.

+A population-genetics study of the Makrani population on the Arabian Sea coast explicitly describes an Indian Ocean slave trade operating from the 8th century onward, involving sub-Saharan Africans (https://pmc.ncbi.nlm.nih.gov/articles/PMC5812914/)

-These Ethiopian slaves were not just labour.
-They were systematically bred with the local Dravidian-Australoid population, creating a new, genetically distinct underclass that diluted the older Indo-Aryan bloodlines.
+These Ethiopian slaves bred with the local Dravidian-Australoid population, creating a new, genetically distinct underclass that diluted the older Indo-Aryan bloodlines.
 The term "Habshi" is what Northern Indians called Southern Indians and Habesha comes from "Abyssinia" which refers to Ethiopia.
 "Abyssinia" also refers to the Habshi military commanders—such as Malik Ambar in the Deccan—who eventually became kingmakers.
 By the time of the Bahmani Sultanate, the ruling elite of the Deccan was heavily African-admixed, and the old Kshatriya lineages had been either exterminated or pushed into the far north (Rajputs, Jats).

+But this African slave trade into India didn't stop in the 9th century.

+A genome-wide study found that Siddis (Habishi) carry substantial African, South Asian and possibly European ancestry.
+Their Y-chromosome lineages include African haplogroups E1b1a-M2 and B2-M182, characteristic of sub-Saharan/Bantu populations.
+Approximately 70% of the sampled Siddi male lineages in that study fell into haplogroups generally characteristic of African populations (https://pmc.ncbi.nlm.nih.gov/articles/PMC3135801/)

+Another study specifically notes historical evidence for a substantial influx from Mozambique between approximately 1680 and 1720 (https://pmc.ncbi.nlm.nih.gov/articles/PMC5518532/)

+One study estimates the major Siddi–South Asian admixture event happened as recently as 200 years ago (https://pmc.ncbi.nlm.nih.gov/articles/PMC3135801/)

 The caste system itself was a genetic cordon sanitaire to keep the old bloodlines pure, but the slave waves eroded it from below.
 The Islamic invasions (11th–16th centuries) then finished the R1a castes off.
 The modern South Indian gene pool—full of E-M2 and H—is the gravestone of the Scythian lords who once ruled the Deccan.